DavidODonovan/react-dims/README.md

 ```
 ### Usage

-Wrap the child node in the provider - similar to how you would use a HOC.
+Wrap the child node in the provider, similar to using a HOC.

 ParentNode.js